neoforge-dev/starter/memory-bank/progress.md

 5. **Fixed Search Page Tests**: We've fixed all 8 tests in the search-page.test.js file, ensuring proper error handling in the search functionality.

+6. **Created Storybook Stories for Atom Components**: We've created comprehensive Storybook stories for several atom components:
+   - **Text Input**: Created a story with examples of all states (default, with value, with helper text, with error, password, email, required, disabled, readonly, clearable, with prefix/suffix)
+   - **Link**: Created a story with examples of all variants (primary, secondary, subtle), sizes (small, medium, large), underline styles (none, hover, always), and states (disabled, external, with prefix/suffix icons)
+   - **Icon**: Created a story with examples of all sizes (small, medium, large, extra large, custom), colors (primary, secondary, success, error, warning), and states (loading, decorative), plus an icon gallery showing all available icons
+   - **Button**: Created a story with examples of all variants (primary, secondary, tertiary, danger, ghost, text), sizes (small, medium, large), states (disabled, loading, full width), and examples with icons and in button groups

+7. **Fixed CDN Import in Icons Component**: Updated the icons.js file to use the proper import from the lit package instead of loading it from a CDN, improving reliability and consistency with the rest of the codebase.

 The remaining issues include:

 1. **ESM URL Scheme Errors in Backup Directories**: There are still ESM URL scheme errors in test files located in the tests/ and tests-backup/ directories, but these are not critical for the main application.